 The largest payments: When you annuitize, you typically get a larger payment than you’d receive with a rider (all other things being equal).
 You make an irrevocable decision, so the insurance company doesn’t need to worry about you calling next month to withdraw all of your money.
 Optional features can also affect how large your payment is (income for your lifetime only, your lifetime plus your spouse’s, a 10-year “period certain,” etc.).

-What happens to the principal if I die?
+What happens to the principal when you die?
 That brings us to the question on everybody’s mind: What if I annuitize and die next month?
 Then do we get any of the principal back from the annuity?
 Unfortunately, the answer is still not simple.
 It depends on which options you selected when you bought the annuity.

 - Simple lifetime payout: If you choose a straight lifetime payout based on one individual’s life, the payments end when the annuitant dies (that’s usually you or whoever owns the annuity).
 In other words, when you choose a single life payment, you and your heirs do not get your principal back when you die.
 That option provides for the largest annual or monthly payments because you’re taking a substantial risk.